Arthur201345/Ticket-Game-Center/README.md

 Features:
 Add Tickets:

 Clients: Tickets for clients are issued with a 3-year expiration period.
-When adding a client ticket, you provide a user name, a unique ticket ID, and specify the ticket type as 'Client'.
+When adding a client ticket, you provide a user name, a unique ticket ID (no real id needed just copy id from ticket or test it), and specify the ticket type as 'Client'.
 Workers: Tickets for workers do not expire.
 When adding a worker ticket, you provide a user name, a unique ticket ID, and specify the ticket type as 'Worker'.
 View Tickets: